Enter the burst strength (kPa) and the grammage (g/m²) into the Calculator. The calculator will evaluate the Burst Value (burst index).

 What is burst strength and why is it important?

-Burst strength is a measure of the pressure required to rupture or puncture a material.
-It is important in determining the durability and quality of paper, packaging materials, and various products to ensure they can withstand the pressures they will encounter during shipping, handling, and use.
+Burst strength is a measure of the pressure required to rupture (burst) a material under a standardized test.
+It is important in determining the durability and quality of paper, packaging materials, and various products to help ensure they can withstand the pressures they may encounter during shipping, handling, and use.

 How does grammage affect the burst value?